ShadowMilky/FNF-TristanEngine/Modding.md

 # Modding
 Just edit the source code it's not that hard (unless you can't code)...

-For the non-coding people, you can mod the characters and add your own, since the positions are not hardcoded anymore.
+For the non-coding people, you can mod the characters and add your own, since they aren't hardcoded anymore.
 IF YOU WANNA MAKE YOUR OWN MODIFICATION/CUSTOM ENGINE PLEASE CREDIT THE ORIGINAL DEVS!